 Traditionally for my undergraduate courses, students may miss three classes without penalty.
 After that, two percentage points are deducted for every unexcused absence.
 If you miss more than six classes, whether your absences are excused or not, you receive a failing grade.
 Given the way COVID19 is affecting our lives, however, I’m trying to make room for some situations that prevent you from attending without affecting your grade.
 Ideally you will let me know in advance if you’re missing class, but if you can’t, please contact me as soon as possible so we can figure out a way to make up for what you missed.

 If you regularly miss class, however, it will be hard for you to pass this course.
-This is a class that features conversations, group work, and guests coming to share their experiences with us.
+This is a class that features conversations and constant opportunities to give and receive feedback.
 It will be hard to replicate that experience if you miss our time together with regularity.
 I’ll do my best to help you make up for lost experiences but please do your best to come to class when we meet.

 Tardiness disrupts the class and everyone’s learning experience, so every tardy equals half an absence.
 The same applies for anyone who leaves class early.